 Flavourtech spinning cone (1000 kg/h) – ATEX rated multi-stage distillation column

 Belonging to the same class of mass transfer devices such as packed-, plate- and bubble-cap columns, the spinning cone uses gentle mechanical forces to enhance liquid-gas contact by using centrifugal forces to create a thin liquid film.
-The design of the spinning cone enables it to process a range of materials from clear viscous liquids to slurries containing high levels of suspended solids.
+The design of the spinning cone enables it to process a range of materials including highly viscous liquids.

 The spinning cone column is widely used in the food, beverage and cosmetic industry for aroma or flavour management in products such as coffee, juice and body creams.
 In some wine industries it is used to remove high levels of alcohol where the wines produced can reach over 15 %.